jllcalorio/pondeR/README.md

 # pondeR

-`pondeR` is a simple and (will be a) powerful collection of R functions (that soon I hope will become an R package) that will provide highly customizable functions such as `performDescriptive()` for generating publication-ready descriptive statistics tables using the `gtsummary` framework.
+`pondeR` is a simple and (will be a) powerful collection of R functions (that soon I hope will become an R package) that provide highly customizable function arguments for generating publication-ready descriptive and inferential statistics tables using the `gtsummary` framework.

 Upcoming functions such as `performttest`, `performANOVA`, `performChis2`, `performRegression`, `plotHistogram`, `plotBar`, `plotScatter`, `performExport`, among others, will be added to the `pondeR` package.
 These functions contain specific parameters (a ton of them) that enables users to skip the coding and just specify what they want.

+Althouhh `performDescriptive` can also perform statistical tests, they are currently limited.
+Thus, the functions above will be created so ensure customizability.

+Plot functions will also be created in such a way that they are friendly to the eye, where users can specify what they want in a single function.

 This is part of my goal to make statistical analysis a little bit easy for everyone.
 Also, to make my analyses transparent in terms of how I perfored the analyses, and to have a template of my results.